-The following is a description of the material U.S. federal income tax consequences to U.S. Holders (as defined below) of purchasing, owning and disposing of Class A Ordinary Shares, warrants and pre-funded warrants.
-It is not a comprehensive description of all U.S. federal income tax considerations that may be relevant to a particular person's decision to acquire Class A Ordinary Shares, warrants and pre-funded warrants.
-This discussion applies only to a U.S. Holder that holds a Class A Ordinary Share, warrant and pre-funded warrant as a capital asset for U.S. federal income tax purposes (generally, property held for investment).
+The following is a description of the material U.S. federal income tax consequences to U.S. Holders (as defined below) of purchasing, owning and disposing of Class A Ordinary Shares, warrants.
+It is not a comprehensive description of all U.S. federal income tax considerations that may be relevant to a particular person's decision to acquire Class A Ordinary Shares and warrants.
+This discussion applies only to a U.S. Holder that holds a Class A Ordinary Share or warrant as a capital asset for U.S. federal income tax purposes (generally, property held for investment).
 In addition, it does not describe all of the tax consequences that may be relevant in light of a U.S. Holder's particular circumstances, including state and local tax consequences, non-U.S. tax consequences, federal estate or gift tax consequences, alternative minimum tax consequences, the potential application of the provisions of the Code known as the Medicare Contribution Tax, and tax consequences applicable to U.S. Holders subject to special rules, such as: